 About the Choir

 Powick Community Choir, under the musical direction of Tom Wells, has been growing and developing since its beginnings in early 2010.
-We draw our members from a wide local area and hold rehearsals on Sunday afternoons between 4.15 pm – 5.45 pm in Powick Village Hall and on Thursday evenings between 6.30 pm – 8 pm in Callow End School.
+We draw our members from a wide local area and hold rehearsals on Sunday afternoons between 4.15 pm – 5.45 pm in Powick Village Hall.
 Our membership rarely drops below 70 and we sing an eclectic range of music from choral classic to music from stage and screen.
 We also enjoy singing music written by our Musical Director and are regularly able to perform with a professional orchestra.